- What Is Exhortation?

 Different Facets of Exhortation

-We believe that pastors should decry abortion as a practice from the pulpit and preach on it as a murderous sin which God hates yet forgives in Christ Jesus.
-Our churches are filled with men and women suffering from the guilt and shame of past abortions, and men and women who are right now facing the temptation of abortion.
-They need to hear that this is a serious sin.
-That abortion is murder.
-That abortion is child sacrifice and an abomination to the Living God whom they are seeking to praise in spirit and truth.
+Those who consider that they have been given the gift of shepherd/teacher (see Ephesians 4:11-13) must, like all Christians, use their gifts to love those who are most victimized and destroyed in our society, while recognizing that they incur a stricter judgment if they neglect that weighty responsibility (James 3:1).
+They should decry abortion from any and all platforms to which they have access and teach both that it is a murderous sin which God hates yet forgives in Christ Jesus and that every American Christian has much we can and must actively do to oppose it.
+Our churches are filled with men and women who are totally at peace with child sacrifice, to say nothing of those either suffering under or suppressing the guilt and shame of past abortions and/or who are right now facing the temptation of abortion.
+They need to hear that this is a serious sin, that abortion is murder, and that abortion is child sacrifice and an abomination to the Living God whom they are seeking to praise in spirit and truth.
 They need to hear the good news that Christ forgives sinners who repent.
 Even sinners who have committed the capital crime of abortion.

-A pastor who will not preach against the sin of abortion is a pastor who is not faithfully feeding or shepherding the flock under his care.
-For in refusing to speak upon this issue, he is both making it much easier for members of his congregation to succumb to the temptation of abortion, as well as withholding new life in Christ from those who are in spiritual and emotional bondage from their past participation in the sin of abortion.
-Every pastor will be required to give an account to Christ of his faithfulness in shepherding Christ’s flock.
-We do not desire the flock of Christ to go on malnourished.
-Nor do we desire that pastors be required to give an account of their unfaithfulness to Christ regarding this most important issue.
+A church leader who will not lead the people of his assembly to actively and persistently bring the Gospel into conflict with the culture of death is being flatly unfaithful.
+For in refusing to speak, act, and lead others to act upon this issue, he is both making it much easier for members of his congregation to succumb to the temptation of abortion, as well as withholding new life in Christ from those who are in spiritual and emotional bondage from their past participation in the sin of abortion.
+All will give an account to Christ of his faithfulness in sharpening others in Christ’s flock.
+We do not desire the flock of Christ to continue in immaturity, nor to lose rewards or worse still, to be found disqualified, a false convert, at the end.
 As such, we engage in exhortation, so that life and blessing may abound.

 As associations of local churches that collaborate and share resources in various ways, denominations have the potential to effect significant change in our culture with respect to the modern-day practice of child sacrifice.
 A denomination committed to the abolition of human abortion could do a number of helpful things such as: